Sectimus/lww/README.md

 ## Proton integration

-Beyond NTFS configuration, the tool also:
+Beyond NTFS configuration, LWW also:

 - Detects installed Proton and Proton-GE versions across your Steam library locations
 - Checks for available updates and flags anything out of date
-- Shows which version each game is configured to use
+- Shows which Proton version each game is configured to use
 - Highlights known compatibility improvements relevant to your installed titles where possible

 The goal is to keep everything in one place — your drives are mounted correctly, your Proton versions are current, and you can just play.